-Closed Campus Information
+Closed Campus/Site Information

-Good weather in South Texas keeps CBC's classes in session, but if a hurricane or (wow!) a snowstorm threatens safety, or a campus emergency is reported, the President may close classes.
+Good weather in South Texas keeps CBC's classes in session, but if a hurricane or a snowstorm threatens safety, or a campus/site emergency is reported, the President may close classes.
 This does not happen often, but during bad weather or emergencies, it is best to tune to local radio stations for details: 106 FM or 97.9 FM, 105.9 FM and to regional television stations for instructions.
+Details will also be available at www.coastalbend.edu.